Malaria

 - Age >5 years old

-or Atovaquone plus proguanil (Malarone®)
+2nd line - Atovaquone plus proguanil (Malarone®)

-- Hypnozoite eradication (all patients with P.vivax or P. ovale)
+- Hypnozoite eradication (all patients with P.vivax or P.ovale)

 - Patients ≥ 6 months old: Primaquine - Check G6PD status prior to prescribing

-- Patients < 6 months old: discuss with Infectious Diseases
+- Patients < 6 months old: discuss with Infectious Diseases team.

 |